sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 ## (Optional) Regenerating Manifests

-If the deployment manifests that were generated in the working/manifests directory did not contain everything that is needed, or need to be updated, you can regenerate the manifests post build.
+If the deployment manifests that were generated in the `builds/full/manifests` directory or the `builds/multiple/manifests` directory did not contain everything that is needed, or need to be updated, you can regenerate the manifests post build.
 Here are the steps:

-1. Change to the sas-container-recipes/builds/full/ directory.
-1. If you need to provide custom configuration, edit the vars_usermods.yml file in the /working directory.
+1. If you need to provide custom configuration, edit the vars_usermods.yml file in the sas-container-recipes project directory.
 For more information, see [Kubernetes Manifest Inputs](Pre-build-Tasks#kubernetes-manifest-inputs) (a pre-build task).
-1. Get the Docker tag for the images that were built.

-    ```
-    SAS_DOCKER_TAG=$(grep "image:" manifests/kubernetes/deployments/consul.yml | awk -F':' '{ print $3 }')
-    ```

-1. From the /working directory, run the following from the command prompt

-    ```
-    source ../env/bin/activate
-    ansible-playbook \
-        --connection=local \
-        --inventory 127.0.0.1, \
-        generate_manifests.yml \
-        -e "docker_tag=${SAS_DOCKER_TAG}" \
-        -e 'ansible_python_interpreter=/usr/bin/python'
-    ```
+1. Re-run `build.sh` with the same command arguments that were previously supplied and add the `--generate-manifests-only` flag

-1. New manifests will be generated.
+1. New manifests will be generated in the `builds/full/manifests/` or `builds/multiple/manifests/` (depending on your deployment type) without having to re-run the entire build process

 **Note:** The path to the directory in which the manifests are added includes a timestamp as part of its name, such as builds/multiple-2019-04-10-15-27-56/manifests/.